 Patrick's winter bed contains various heirloom varieties.
 The 'Red Russian' kale is a special variety of kale with blue-green, curled leaves and red veins.
 The palm kale 'Nero di Toscana' is also similar to kale, but its leaf edges are smoother, the leaves are darker and its structure is reminiscent of savoy cabbage.
 It tolerates light frosts, but should be covered if temperatures drop below freezing.
 Another eye-catcher is the 'Groninger' Brussels sprout.
 Like kale, it gains flavor when exposed to frost.
 By storing sugars in the leaves, the cabbage plants protect themselves from freezing and only then do they taste really good!

 So that the individual cabbage plants are not right next to each other, you can use spinach 'Winterriesen' and barbara herb (winter cress) as undersowing for the cabbage variations.
 Hardy lettuces such as lamb's lettuce (e.g. 'Verte de Cambrai') and an Asian lettuce mix also bring fresh greenery into the winter kitchen.
 The parsnip 'Schleswiger Schnee' grows easily alongside the tender, shallow-rooted lamb's lettuce.
-The winter hedge onion (e.g. 'Cosmo') has also been somewhat forgotten.
+The spring onion (e.g. 'Cosmo') has also been somewhat forgotten.
 The green leaves are usually harvested from it, which remain until the frost and begin to sprout again in March.
 Be careful not to plant onions and cabbage right next to each other, as they don't "smell" each other as well.

 Would you like to receive helpful gardening tips all year round and plan your own beds optimally?
 Then register here or download the Fryd app for Android or iOS.